Mansfield Bus Station

-Mansfield Bus Station serves the town of Mansfield, Nottinghamshire, England.
-The primary bus operators are Stagecoach, with Trent Barton, and National Express.
+Mansfield bus station serves the town of Mansfield, in Nottinghamshire, England.
+Nottinghamshire County Council decided to relocate the town's former 1970s bus station nearer to the railway station, after the Robin Hood Line passenger service was re-established in 1995.
+The primary bus operators are Stagecoach in Mansfield, Trent Barton and National Express.

 History

-The former Quaker Meeting House sat on the site of the bus station.
-George Fox the founder of the Quakers in 1647 lived in a cottage at the site of St Phllip Neri Church on Chesterfield Road in Mansfield.
-The Mansfield Quaker Heritage Trail starts from the bus station and leads to different sites in and around the town centre.
+The former Quaker Meeting House was located on part of the site of the new bus station.
+George Fox, the founder of the Quakers in 1647, lived in a cottage at the site of St Philip Neri Church on Chesterfield Road.
 It was at this time he started his ministry.
+The Mansfield Quaker Heritage Trail starts from the bus station, and leads to different sites in and around the town centre.